quanpham0805/cs246e-notes/Notes/problem_1.md

         echo(stdin);
     } else {
         for (int i = 1; i < argc; ++i) {
+            // to work with a file, you need to open it first
+            // to open a file, you need to tell the OS you want this file,
+            // and it would give you the FILE pointer that has necessary info to open that file.
             FILE *f = fopen(argv[i], "r");
             echo(f);
-            fclose(f);
+            // Programming language rule: after you are done, close the file.
+            // Having the file open might prevent other program from accessing it. fclose(f);
         }
     }